What's new for administrators and customizers in Microsoft Dynamics CRM 2016 and CRM Online

 Aggregating data across all activities related to a record and activities indirectly related to a record via the Activity Party entity.
 For example, by using the Activity Party participation types, you can include emails where the account is listed only on the To: and Cc: lines for aggregation.

 More information: Define rollup fields

-Enhancements to business rules let you clear field values, on the client and server, to ensure correctness of your CRM records - all without writing a single line of code!
+Enhancements to business rules let you clear field values on both the client and server to ensure accuracy of your CRM records.
+No code required.